Dmitry Zubarev

 Dmitry Nikolayevich Zubarev (Дми́трий Никола́евич Зу́барев; 27 November 1917 – 29 July 1992) was a Soviet and Russian theoretical physicist known for his contributions to statistical mechanics, non-equilibrium thermodynamics, plasma physics, theory of turbulence, and to the development of the double-time Green function's formalism.

 Biography

 Dmitry Zubarev was born in Moscow in the family of an engineer.
 In 1941, he graduated from the Physics Department at Moscow State University and soon after that, on 25 June 1941, volunteered to the People's Volunteer Corps to participate in the Second World War.
 He participated in the Battle of Moscow and met the end of the war in Berlin with the 47th Army of the 1st Belorussian Front.

 After the war he worked for several years on various military related research projects in Arzamas-16.
 In this period of time he was greatly influenced by Nikolay Bogolyubov and Andrei Sakharov.
-Then, in 1954 he moved to the Steklov Institute of Mathematics, where continued to work for the rest of his life.
+Then, in 1954 he moved to the Steklov Institute of Mathematics, where he continued to work for the rest of his life.